tomjenningss/katacoda-labs/getting-started-guide/step1.md

 `}`

  Later, when you need to stop the server, simply press `CTRL+C` in the shell session where you ran the server.
+ Do not stop the server yet.